cs-ed/edtech-plan-jandrew4643/README.md

 5. www.computationaltales.blogspot.com is an free resourse that breaks down computer science concepts by adapting the concepts into a fairytale or mythical setting.
 It helps students understand understand the various concepts from a different point of view.
-6. Unity is a platform that students can use for their 2nd semester project that is abailable on the stations in IT-5, but not on their chromebooks.
+6. *Unity* is a platform that students can use for their 2nd semester project that is abailable on the stations in IT-5, but not on their chromebooks.

 ### Impacts

-How will the technology help *all* students learn?
-In this section, you can also describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.
+After the COVID lockdown of 2020, it became imperative that whatever tools were being used to deliver content, be accessible from a online environment to be able to continue instruction by remote means.

+The current configuration of stations in IT-5 conssists of 30 stations on tables with backed chairs at the front of the room.
+The Back two rows are raised counters with 16 computers stations with stools for seats.
+On order are rolling technology work stations that can fit 4 tp 6 students per station.
+While most will be taller to allow students to work while standing, stools will be provided.
+Two shorter rolling technology work stations will be in the room that will facilitate any students needing wheel chair or backed chair accomodations.

+After the rolling work stations are in place.
+Two additional Smart TV's have been obtained to mount on the wall space for student collaboration and whiteboard space.

+Additional enrichment activities beyond the class include optional participation in SkillsUSA, , MESA-*Math, Engineering, Science Achievement*, SWE-*Society of Women Engineers*, CHS Computer Science Club, and Panther Robotics.